Kate Who? ‘Blood Princess’ Beatrice Shined At Royal Ascot Week, Proving She Is A First Rate Royal

 — Daily Mail Femail (@Femail) June 23, 2017

 Then, in November, Ed Sheeran claimed that a nasty cut on his face was due to a mock-knighting gone wrong.
-He told the press that Princess Beatrice had been the one responsible for the injury, that nearly poked his eye.
-It was not until last month that James Blunt cleared up the good name of the princess, and explain that Bea was not at fault, but instead, the Independent reported, a drunken Sheeran had done this to himself, at a party at the home of the princess.
+He told the press that Princess Beatrice had been the one responsible for the injury that nearly poked his eye.
+It was not until last month that James Blunt cleared up the good name of the princess and explained that Bea was not at fault, but instead, the Independent reported, a drunken Sheeran had done this to himself at a party at the home of the princess.

-It should be noted, that Beatrice, surely one of the most eligible women in the world, has not been dating anyone since she split with Clark.
+It should be noted that Beatrice, surely one of the most eligible women in the world, has not been dating anyone since she split with Clark.
 She has been focused on her career.
-Beatrice has been good natured about any type of rumor, and seems to shrug off any criticism of her fashion, personal life or her work.
+Beatrice has been good-natured about any type of rumor and seems to shrug off any criticism of her fashion, personal life, or her work.
 She appears determined to do something spectacular!

 Have you been keeping up with Princess Beatrice’s fashion forward looks during Royal Ascot?
 What are your feelings about her evolving fashion style?